Product design

 Impact

-After ~6 months of brand-focused iteration for Aura, I successfully found a name for the product with over 80% positive reaction.
-I created a new iconic form for a 'filter' and redesigned filter exports and QR codes for aesthetics and recognizability.
+After ~6 months of brand-focused iteration for Aura, I successfully found a product with over 80% positive reaction, created a new iconic form for a 'filter', and redesigned filter exports/QR codes for aesthetic recognizability.

 Form Finding